-1. Attendance is mandatory.
+- 1. Attendance is mandatory.
 If for any reason you will be late or absent from a U of I clinical rotation, call: Jenny Byrd, CVT.
 Leave a voice mail if there is no answer.
-You must call before the start time.

-b.
+You must call before the start time. - a.
+An excused absence is an absence approved prior to the rotation absence by the rotation supervisor, Jenny Byrd, CVT.
+Each student is allowed 2 excused absences per semester.
+A student with more than 2 absences will be penalized 2% per each absence of the final rotation grade. - b.
 An unexcused absence is any absence that is not approved prior to the start of that day's rotation.
-Any unexcused absence will result in a reduction of your final clinic rotation grade by 5% per day.

-2. Students are expected to be present at their assigned rotation in proper attire and on time.
+Any unexcused absence will result in a reduction of your final clinic rotation grade by 5% per day. - 2.
+Students are expected to be present at their assigned rotation in proper attire and on time.
 Presence is required from 1:00 pm-5:00 pm in the Fall, and at your assigned time in the Spring, or when all work is completed each day, excluding holiday and vacation days.
 Students late to a rotation may be sent home which will count as an unexcused absence.
-Keep in contact with your rotation supervisors to let them know where you are!!!

-3. Do not schedule conflicting appointments or interviews during the times of clinical rotations.

-4. Grades will be determined from:

-a) Quizzes/examinations/practicals taken at Parkland

-b) Your attendance

-c) The evaluation of your performance of activities and attendance during the rotation (see a sample evaluation form)

-d) Homework assignments (if applicable).

-e) Rotation quiz/exam (if applicable)

-f) Knowledge of Rotation Objectives - Students are required to review rotation objectives prior to the first day of rotation.
+Keep in contact with your rotation supervisors to let them know where you are!!! - 3.
+Do not schedule conflicting appointments or interviews during the times of clinical rotations. - 4.
+Grades will be determined from: - a) Quizzes/examinations/practicals taken at Parkland - b) Your attendance - c) The evaluation of your performance of activities and attendance during the rotation (see a sample evaluation form) - d) Homework assignments (if applicable). - e) Rotation quiz/exam (if applicable) - f) Knowledge of Rotation Objectives Students are required to review rotation objectives prior to the first day of rotation.